Apply for Scholarships

 Many scholarships will still accept part-time students.
 However, read through the eligibility requirements before you apply.
 Some scholarships may exclude part-time students.

 If you’re currently a full-time student and drop down to part-time status, you should also make sure this won’t impact your existing scholarships.
-Some types of financial aid depend on you being a full-time student or may give out fewer funds to part-time students.
+Some types of financial aid depend on you being a full-time student.
+In some cases, it may be less expensive to stay a full-time student than it is to be a part-time student.

 Community or vocational college students usually pay lower tuition than those attending a four-year school.
 However, they may still need money to cover educational-related expenses.